strollerlab/alpha_development/README.md

 manuscript and supplement.

 This README covers (1) getting it running, (2) the output taxonomy, (3) the supplementary-statistics pipeline, and (4) the naming convention.
-For the identifier ↔ manuscript-term lookup tables, see `NOMENCLATURE_CROSSWALK.md`.
+For the identifier correspondence between column names and manuscript-term lookup tables, see
+`NOMENCLATURE_CROSSWALK.md`.

 ---